-If you’re looking for some easy juicing recipes, you’re going to love this round-up of celery juice, cucumber juice, carrot juice, and more.
+It’s convenient and budget-friendly to make fresh vegetable juices at home.
+If you’re looking for some easy juicing recipes for beginners, you’re going to love this round-up of simple recipes for celery juice, beet juice, cucumber juice, carrot juice, and more.

 I’ve been making juices for about a decade now, and it’s part of my wellness routine.
 Juicing is a great way to add extra nutrition to your diet, and they can be very hydrating and refreshing.

-Depending on the season, juicing can also be a really effective way to use up extra produce.
+Depending on the season, making fresh juice can also be a really effective way to use up extra produce.
 I know that certain times of the year in California, it’s almost impossible to use up the bounty from the garden, including lemons, limes, oranges, kale, and zucchini.

 If you are interested in doing an actual juice cleanse, you might want to read the article I wrote with some of the positive and negatives.
 A more moderate approach to juicing is to incorporate it into your regular diet.
 One way that might look is to drink 4-6 ounces of juice before, during, or after a regular meal.